joe-sky/vite-react-webcomponents-starter/README.md

 ### Solution in this boilerplate

-For the above problems, this boilerplate has given the corresponding solutions, and preset the corresponding packaging configuration to support direct packaging as available web components embedded with React components.
+For the above problems, this boilerplate has given the solutions, and preset the configuration to support direct packaging as web components embedded with React components.

 ## Similar implementation